1105420698/RToolkit/README.md

 Roadmap:

-:x: Make Rift flexible to accommodate all your needs.
+Status: Not Complete - Make Rift flexible to accommodate all your needs.

-:x: Add complex functions into RMath to allow people to actually use RMath.
+Status: Not Complete - Add complex functions into RMath to allow people to actually use RMath.